-DISCIPLINE POLICY
+DISCIPLINE POLICY AND COMPUTER USAGE

 Parent(s)/guardian(s) and students are responsible for reviewing all the policies set forth in the handbook.
-The student will return only the signature page of the handbook to his/her homeroom teacher.
+The student will return the signature page of the handbookalong with the computer usages and responsibility page to his/her homeroom teacher.